-God has made many, many promises in Scripture.
+There are many, many promises of God in Scripture.
 In each promise, God pledges that something will (or will not) be done or given or come to pass.
-These are not flippant, casual promises such as we often make; these are rock-solid, unequivocal commitments made by God Himself.
+These are not flippant, casual promises such as we often make; these promises of God are rock-solid, unequivocal commitments made by God Himself.
 Because God is faithful, the recipients of the divine promises can have full assurance that what God has pledged will indeed be realized (Numbers 23:19).

 Here are just a few of the promises that God has made: